SASlabgroup/microSWIFT-programmer/OBS_Calibrator/README.md

 - Ensure all dependencies are installed
 - Try running directly: `python OBS_Calibrator.py`

-**Dark theme not working:**
-- Theme is enforced at application level
-- Check console for Qt-related warnings
-- Try running with different Qt styles

 ### Getting Help

 1. Check console output for error messages
 2. Verify all installation steps were completed
-3. Ensure Python 3.13+ is installed and accessible
+3. Ensure Python 3.12+ is installed and accessible
 4. Try running in simulation mode first
+5. See [TROUBLESHOOTING.md](TROUBLESHOOTING.md) for detailed help

 ## Development